vinmay3317/SynapseEd/README.md

 4. **FAISS (Facebook AI Similarity Search)**: Manages and searches vectorized data for quick and relevant answer retrieval.
 6. **Frontend (HTML/CSS/JavaScript)**: Engaging web interface with a dynamic search bar, answer container, and YouTube video integration.

+---

+Feel free to explore, contribute, and make this Synapse Learning Platform project even more valuable for Students and other users..!

+### If you’re interested in learning more about this project or discussing potential collaborations, feel free to reach out at vinmaytondle@gmail.com (With the reference of project repository title in your message.).

+## For more Info-
+  visit -: vinmaytondle.netlify.app